lucasshaw12/bug_tracker/README.md

 To access the Administrator database, visit `127.0.0.1:8000/admin/`.
 You can then create your own superuser starting with the command `python3 manage.py createsuperuser`.
 Use the credentials to access the database admin dashboard.

+The Admin app is used for manually managing all models within the application.
+This is Users and Bugs.
+New instances of these can created, existing instances can be modified and deleted.

 ### Logging in

 ### Prerequisites
+All required dependencies should be install when the Getting Started instructions have been followed.

 ### Installation